-Program Established: 2013 Program Director: Anita Cameron (Director )
+Program Established: 2013 Program Director: Anita Cameron (Director of Business Lending)

 - a.
-In 2021, the Loan Assistant position was vacated, and it has been decided to leave it unfilled temporarily.
-Some work is being contracted to the prior employee. - b.
-Though the Admin fee from CDBG loans does not cover the full cost of the Director position, following the Wage Range analysis in 2021, it has been deemed worthwhile to utilize interest income and revolved funds to keep the wage more competitive.
+In 2020, the loan proceeds, as well as beginning and ending fund balances were added to the operating budget page.
+After a review of how Region 9 budgets, the Fiscal Office will separate the operating budget from the loan proceeds, revolved fund and fund balances worksheet. - b.
+In 2022, the Loan Assistant position was vacated, and it has been decided to leave it unfilled temporarily.
+Some work is being contracted to the prior employee.
+This second position was vital to meeting the increased workload during COVID recovery - c.
+Though the Admin fee from CDBG loans still does not cover the full cost of the Director position, following the Wage Range analysis last year, it has been deemed worthwhile to utilize interest income and revolved funds to keep the wage more competitive.
+The goal is to eventually increase the volume of CDBG or other loans with admin included to cover more of the Director costs.